Which Type of Psoriasis Do You Have?

 What is the most common type of psoriasis?

-What is the rarest type of psoriasis?
+What is the most serious type of psoriasis?

 Can you have more than one type?